vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 (h) "But", it may be argued again, "the _śāstra_s have enjoined also rites for such things as bewitchment ( abhichāra)[^69] to produce conviction.
 In the same manner, the forms of meditation (or _upāsana_ ) have been enjoined only in order to produce conviction or faith in the efficacy of what is prescribed (by the _śāstra_s) viz., _prapatti_.
 It does not mean that they are to be performed.
 To the aspirant for _mukti_, the end or object of attainment and the means of attaining it are both one and the same.
 Therefore the means favourable for the attainment of that end is only _Iśvara_, It is on account of this that the god presiding over _dharma_ condemned upāsanas as opposed to the end in view, while saying to his son :-"O, "Bharata, If you are afraid of sins, do not begin any activity and remain with the thought that Nārāyaṇa is the only end to be attained with all your heart."
 This argument too, is not tenable for the following reasons:

+[^69]:
+The Vedas prescribe the rites called abhichara for causing the death of one's enemy.
+They do so in order that by seeing the effect, men may have faith in the _śāstra_.

 (1) The rites of bewitchment ( abhichāra) and the like are sources of evil, because they are performed for purposes or fruits that are evil.
 Since _bhakti_ or _upāsana_ is enjoined for attaining _mokṣa_, it cannot be a source of evil: